-Many of the District's natural areas, including those at Department of Parks and Recreation (DPR) sites and schools, are overrun by invasive plant species.
+Many of the District's natural areas, including those at Department of Parks and Recreation (DPR) sites and schools, are overrun by invasive plant species and illegal dumping.
 Proposals in this category should provide GZEP participants with knowledge about invasive species, including how to identify and safely remove them.
 These projects should also teach participants about native plants, including identification of common natives and planting techniques.
 DOEE's priority areas for invasive species removal and native plantings are locations within the Targeted Subwatersheds, along with any DPR forested area.
-Projects at DPR sites should coordinate with the District DPR's Adopt-a-Park program and complete Appendix 8.
+Projects at DPR sites should coordinate with the District DPR's Adopt-a-Park program and obtain a letter of support.
+Since invasive species removal is labor-intensive and physically draining, especially in DC's hot summer months, projects focused on this option should consider incorporating other activities to provide relief but also continue the learning experience.